-- Power differentials among organizations must be acknowledged in the narrative and program description, and value agreements must be developed to ensure decisions, votes, information sharing, access, and resources are equitable among all organizations. - Only the lead organization is required to meet all eligibility criteria, but all partners must be located in and doing work in the following twelve (12) eligible Southern states (AL, AR, FL, GA, KY, LA, MS, NC, OK, SC, TN, TX). - Each organization within the collaborative project should identify one point of contact to communicate with Emory and the lead organization submitting the proposal. - The lead organization in the partnership/coalition should be an AIDS Service Organization or a CBO with a total or primary focus on HIV service provision. - Partner organizations can be 501c3 organizations or fiscally sponsored.
-Special attention should be given to smaller CBOs, engagement of rural CBOS and/or non-traditional partners, including fraternity/sorority chapters, faith-based partners, and community service providers.
+- Power differentials among organizations must be acknowledged in the narrative and program description, and value agreements must be developed to ensure decisions, votes, information sharing, access, and resources are equitable among all organizations. - Only the lead organization is required to meet all eligibility criteria, but all partners must be in and doing work in the following twelve (12) Southern states (AL, AR, FL, GA, KY, LA, MS, NC, OK, SC, TN, TX). - Each organization within the collaborative project should identify one point of contact to communicate with Emory and the lead organization submitting the proposal. - The lead organization in the partnership/coalition should be an AIDS Service Organization or a CBO with a total or primary focus on HIV service provision.